 Another cooking method is to gently poach the whole shad roe in simmering water to which you've added some salt and vinegar.
 After 20 minutes, transfer to cold water for 5 minutes, then drain.
 Finish by dusting the shad roe in seasoned flour and fry until golden brown.

 A warning: when you cook this intact sac of eggs in hot fat, it is very likely to spurt open.
 When I recently cooked some it repeatedly exploded, leaving droplets of roe on the walls and ceiling of my kitchen.
 An easy protection against this is to put a spatter shield on top of your sauté pan.
 Or you can cook it using this method sent to us by a City Cook reader:

 When fully cooked, the shad roe will be firm, gray-brown throughout, and often with a slightly golden surface if you've sautéed it.
 Its interior texture will be creamy and smooth.
 The cooked roe is often served in 1/2-inch bias-cut slices.

-If you piece the sacs and remove the eggs to perhaps add to scrambled eggs (a nice thing to do), you may discover that if the eggs are directly exposed to heat, they can become tough and gritty.
+If you pierce the sacs and remove the eggs to perhaps add to scrambled eggs (a nice thing to do), you may discover that if the eggs are directly exposed to heat, they can become tough and gritty.
 Thus the preference to cook the sacs intact.

 A few years ago The New York Times did a piece about shad roe that included two recipes.
 We've included a link below.